jkey-67/spyglass/README.md

  - fix high sec system now found, new ships added
  - using shorter npc faction names on map

+### 1.6.6
+ - icons added on gui
+ - bug fixes to improve stability

+### 1.6.7
+ - stargates added
+ - now Jumpbridges can be used without esi validation
+ - bug fixes for chat parsing
+ - bug fixes to improve stability

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)